-Today’s guest post was written by TechWarn, a digital safety advocate and news site.
+Today’s password misconceptions guest post was written by TechWarn, a digital safety advocate and news site.

 We use passwords every day.
 In fact, the average Internet user has 90 online accounts which likely means they’re using nearly a hundred passwords as well.
 But even though passwords are the main security measure in the digital world, most people know very little about password strength and how to maximize their protection.
 Even more surprising, a lot of people hold completely false misconceptions about passwords.